The Best Laptop for College in 2019: Could It Be a Tablet?

 The higher the screen resolution, the more detailed text and graphics will be.
 Most students will want a display that's at least 1920 x 1080 resolution (also known as "full HD," or 1080p), though some schools say 1600 x 900 is good enough.
 Film students or others who need to view high-resolution graphics might want to go with 3840 x 2160 (also known as 4K or UHD), but these types of screens cost more and are a bigger drain on the battery.
 If you plan to use your device to play games or watch movies, check that the display has a refresh rate of at least 60Hz for a smoother viewing experience.

-Most new laptops come with seventh-generation Intel Core i5 or Core i7 processors that can be either dual-core or quad-core (though eighth-generation quad-core chips are starting to become available).
-More cores generally mean faster performance.
-Some chips support hyper-threading, which makes it possible for each processing core to assign resources to two threads instead of only one.
-That can speed things up if you're doing video editing or 3D rendering, but it won't make much difference to web browsing or word processing.
+Most new laptops come with eighth-generation quad-core Intel Core i5 or Core i7 processors.
+The more expensive Core i7 can speed things up a touch if you're doing video editing or 3D rendering, but it won't make much difference to web browsing or word processing.